Bangladesh: Are human rights eroding under Muhammad Yunus? – DW – 12/30/2024

 Custodial deaths raise alarm

-Several leaders of Hasina's Awami Leaue (AL) have died in custody during the interim government's rule, sparking serious concern and controversy.
+Several leaders of Hasina's Awami League (AL) have died in custody during the interim government's rule, sparking serious concern and controversy.

-Family members of those leaders who died while incarcerated said that there were tell-tale signs of torture on some of the victims.
+Family members of the leaders who died while incarcerated said that there were tell-tale signs of torture on some of the victims.

 Bangladesh's former Minister for Information and Broadcasting Mohammad Ali Arafat told DW that the truth behind these deeply suspicious and unnatural deaths — whether homicides or not — would eventually come to light.